Fortuna Updates Reserves and Resources

 E. Chapman and E. Gutierrez are Qualified Persons as defined by the National Instrument 43-101.
 Mr. Chapman is a Professional Geoscientist of the Association of Professional Engineers and Geoscientists of the Province of British Columbia (Registration Number 36328) and is responsible for ensuring that the information contained in this news release is an accurate summary of the original reports and data provided to or developed by Fortuna Silver Mines.

 About Fortuna Silver Mines Inc.

-Fortuna is a growth oriented, precious metals producer focused on mining opportunities in Latin America.
-Our primary assets are the Caylloma silver Mine in southern Peru, the San Jose silver-gold Mine in Mexico and the Lindero gold Project in Argentina.
+Fortuna is a growth oriented, precious metal producer with its primary assets being the Caylloma silver mine in southern Peru, the San Jose silver-gold mine in Mexico and the Lindero gold Project in Argentina.
 The company is selectively pursuing acquisition opportunities throughout the Americas and in select other areas.
-For more information, please visit our website at www.fortunasilver.com.
+For more information, please visit its website at www.fortunasilver.com.

 ON BEHALF OF THE BOARD